 Kathryn Hach-Darrow (1922–2020)

 Kathryn (Kitty) Hach-Darrow, was a true pioneer in entrepreneurship and a dear friend to the American Chemical Society.
-Although Kitty was not herself a chemist, her contribution to the world of chemistry was immenise.
+Although Kitty was not herself a chemist, her contribution to the world of chemistry was immense.
 Hach-Darrow and her late husband, Clifford, founded the Hach Chemical Company in 1947 as a small water analysis company, which they grew into a multi-million-dollar chemical corporation.
-Hach-Darrow contribution to, who was an avid pilot.
 The Hach family started the Hach Scientific Foundation in 1982 to promote chemistry education through scholarships.
 In 1999, Hach-Darrow sold the Hach Chemical Company to science and technology company Danaher.

 While Clifford oversaw the company’s research and development, Kitty handled business operations, marketing, and other general management.
 By introducing chemistry to the field of water analysis the Hach Chemical Company could guarantee safe, clean drinking water in town after town throughout the United States.